Local Directory

 /home/user/domains/www.example.com/public_html/ |

-Note: HTTP redirects, custom HTTP headers and a custom error page are only supported on Apache or Nginx.
+Note: HTTP redirects, generated MIME type rules and a custom error page are only supported on Apache or Nginx.

 Configuration